DonnyPereira/LatentCriminal.github.io/content/post/W_2_Post.md

 A cool thing about the IT community is that there are a lot of people on Youtube with their own discords that go through their experiences with these exams.
 In terms of the video course, a youtuber by the name of network chuck who was also studying for the Linux+ exam recommended a video course by Shawn powers.
 There were a few books I could get, but the discord communities I was in all suggested the exam guide by CompTIA since they wrote the exam, these books are expensive so I only plan to get this one.
 In terms of the lab, I already had CentOS on my laptop.
 However I didn't want to also boot CentOS on my desktop as well as Manjaro. luckily, once again the community came to my aid.
 NetworkChuck had mentioned using Microsoft Azure as you can set up full Linux distributions at the drop of a hat.
 This was really useful because I could spin up both Kali and CentOS or even Manjaro whenever I pleased.
 Another benefit, is that I also get to learn about the cloud in the process and since I hate VMs this was a better option for me.
 Not to mention if I break something, then I could simply spin up a new distribution.

+{{<image src="/img/Wk2Arti2.PNG" alt="Hello Friend" position="center" style="border-radius: 8px;" >}}

 ### SLO3 — Apply technical skills to develop, model or evaluate designs.
 Since I was planning to take the Linux+, I started on Bandit for my first wargame.
 Bandit is a great resource because its fun and would be a great way to study for Linux+ since it is challenge based.
 It's also a great resource if I get bored just watching the video course or reading the book.
 My plan to tackle overall learning of linux is a when I learn something in centOS from the Linux+ course, I will try to do the same with Kali and Manjora in Azure thus understanding how things change between distributions.

+{{<image src="/img/Wk2Arti3.PNG" alt="Hello Friend" position="center" style="border-radius: 8px;" >}}

-Another great resource is linux academy which is a lot like codecademy but for linux, since I learn more through labs and practicals, this is a really good resource.
+Another great resource is linux academy (above) which is a lot like codecademy but for linux, since I learn more through labs and practicals, this is a really good resource.
 It is free but I will probably get the paid version since it has more resources, it is $450 a year so I'll have to save up a bit for it.
-I also have a raspberry pi 3 at home, I never actually used it because I never had the time since I bought it.
+I also have a raspberry pi 3 at home (below), I never actually used it because I never had the time since I bought it.
 Now that I have an actual schedule and I am able to balance things, I will able to have time to actually use it.
 I always wanted to build my own home server so this will be really helpful to do that.
 My goal for this week is to properly schedule in time to study for this exam as well as well as for Security+ and A+.

+{{<image src="/img/Wk2Arti4.PNG" alt="Hello Friend" position="center" style="border-radius: 8px;" >}}

 ### SLO4 — collaborate and communicate